jpueberbach4/bp.markets.ingest/dukascopy/README.md

 - Wildcard support on the timezone stuff to add a "default fallback"
 - Perhaps other things....

 It's a limited list.
 Looks actually pretty good.
 Pretty satisfied.
 After this list we move on to HTTP and REPLAY.
 See [here](docs/future.md) for more information.
-I don't know if I will achieve the goal, likely not, might be off by a one week or two (because of the session-issue i am delayed. i have a data-first mentality).
+I don't know if I will achieve the goal, likely not, might be off by one week-or two (because of the session-issue i am delayed. i have a data-first mentality).

 This is "reverse engineering" of the MT4 platform.